A tulip is a pictorial representation of the route. Each junction along the route is drawn as a small

 graphics can be resized without losing quality.

 The images can be displayed in any browser, can be edited using the free Inkscape software or from the Notepad and can be imported into any Microsoft Office application.

-If you are looking for the 2006 Java Based Tulip Composer you can find it here.
+Check the 2006 Java Based Tulip Composer

 Tulip Composer is distributed for free under the GNU/GPL License Version 3.
 The generated tulips are licensed under the Creative Commons Attribution 4.0 International License and you can use them for free for any purpose.